jtebert/document-everything/docs/projects/keyboard.md

 Next, we have to wires each of these diodes together into a row.
 To make it harder to short the row wires and column wires of the matrix, we want to keep the wires between each of the switches insulated.
 That means a lot of wire stripping.
 To make our lives easier, we employed some math to strip our wires beforehand.

-Switches are spaced at 19 mm apart, and we want to leave ourselves a little gap in the insulation to actually solder the diodes to the wires (say, 3 mm).
+Switches are spaced at 19 mm apart, and we want to leave ourselves a little gap in the insulation to spthe characters `00bd ` instead. mm).
 For our 15 switches in a row, that means we want 14 sections of insulation, each 16 mm long.
 To make sure we had enough wire length, we first stripped about 5 cm of insulation off the end of our solid core wire.
 Then we marked out our 16 mm sections with Sharpie and cut with wire strippers.
 Now we can slide the little sections of insulation around as we solder to put them in between the switches.
 It turns out its not worth trying to line up all the little gaps before you solder; just do it for the next switch as you go.

 To make it easier to solder, we again make little loops (well, half loops this time).
 Lay the wire down just north of the bump in the middle of the switch, with the diode cathode leads underneath.
 Then fold the first diode up and over the stripped section of wire (forming a little U), and solder.
 Then you can slide the next section of insulation down tight to this (preferably after you let it cool) and move on to the next switch.

 ![Closeup of soldered row](/assets/img/projects/keyboard/assembly-row-closeup.jpg)

 The one challenge we encountered with our nice 16 mm insulation sections is that it doesn't apply when you have switches more the one switch-length apart, like for the enter key and the space/backspace keys on the bottom row.
 But it turns out the math here isn't complicated.
-The enter key is spaced in between two columns, so it's 1.5 switch-lengths away from the next switch in the row (about 29 mm).
-Subtract our 3 mm stripped section, and we need a 26 mm insulation section instead of 16 mm: $$1.5 \times (19~\text{mm}) - 3~\text{mm} = 26~\text{mm}$$.
+The enter key is spaced in between two columns, so it's 1.5 switch-lengths away from the next switch spthe characters `00bd ` instead. mm stripped section, and we need a 26 mm insulation section instead of 16 mm: $$1.5 \times (spthe characters `00bd ` instead.~\text{mm} = 26~\text{mm}$$.

-We can also do the same thing for the gap between the 2u keys in the bottom row: $$2 \times (19~\text{mm}) - 3~\text{mm} = 35~\text{mm}$$.
+We can also do the same thing for the gap between the 2u keys in the bottom row: $$2 \spthe characters `00bd ` instead.~\text{mm} = 35~\text{mm}$$.

 We took turns stripping wire and soldering, then trimmed up all the loose wire and and ends of the diode leads.